 Schillerplatz Stuttgart (Schiller square)

-Friedrich Schiller, born in 1759 in Marbach am Neckar not far north of Stuttgart, spent some of his formative years in Stuttgart.
-Schiller was a pupil at the Hohe Carlsschule and later a regimental doctor in the Legionskaserne barracks.
-The more time he devoted to writing, the more difficulties he had with Duke Carl Eugen, with whom he had originally got on very well.
-After publishing his drama "Die Räuber" (The Robbers) in which he campaigned against tyranny, Schiller realised that it was impossible for him to remain in Stuttgart, and in 1782 he left the town under a false name along with his friend, Streicher.
+Friedrich Schiller, born in 1759, spent decisive years of his life in Stuttgart.
+Schiller was a pupil at the Hohe Carlsschule and later a regimental doctor in the legionary barracks.
+As he devoted himself to poetry, he got into increasing trouble with Duke Carl Eugene, with whom he originally had a fairly good relationship.
+After his drama "The Robbers", in which he took up arms against tyranny, Schiller no longer saw any possibility of remaining in Stuttgart, so in 1782 he left the city with his friend Streicher under false names.

 On Tuesday, Thursday and Saturday mornings, the Stuttgart Flower Market takes place on Schillerplatz Stuttgart.
 At the end of August, part of the Stuttgart Wine Village is set up in this beautiful historic setting, and in December, part of the Christmas Market.